Francis Scott Key Bridge collapse: Investigation

-The preliminary NTSB report was released on May 14.
+The preliminary NTSB report was released on May 14, 2024.
 The report stated that the ship had two power outages in port: the first occurred 10 hours before departure when an engine damper (mistakenly closed by a crew member when working on the diesel engine scrubber system) prevented exhaust gas from flowing out of the ship stacks and caused the engine to stall; the second outage occurred when insufficient fuel pressure caused the ship's backup generator to shut off—which led the crew to modify the ship's electrical configuration by switching from a transformer and breaker system that had been in use for several months to a different system on the accident voyage.
 However, the report did not draw a connection between the in-port outages and the voyage outages, and stated that the NTSB's investigation of the electrical configuration was ongoing.
 The report also stated that fuel testing found no evidence of contamination.
 In testimony before the House Transportation Committee on May 15, NTSB Chair Jennifer Homendy stated that the in-port power outages and voyage outages were "mechanically distinct" and that switching circuit breakers after an outage is a common practice, but that changing the electrical configuration may have resulted in the voyage outages.

-On September 12, the NTSB released a 41-page report detailing tests completed on Dali in the weeks after the collapse; it said investigators had found a loose electrical cable in the transformer and breaker system that could have caused electrical problems.
+On September 12, 2024, the NTSB released a 41-page report detailing tests completed on Dali in the weeks after the collapse; it said investigators had found a loose electrical cable in the transformer and breaker system that could have caused electrical problems.

-On September 21, FBI agents in Baltimore boarded Maersk Saltoro, a ship owned by Dali owner Synergy Marine Group.
+On September 21, 2024, FBI agents in Baltimore boarded Maersk Saltoro, a ship owned by Dali owner Synergy Marine Group.
 No reason was given publicly for the search of the ship, though experts noted that its make and manufacture was close enough for Maersk Saltoro to be considered a sister ship to Dali.

+Findings

+On November 18, 2025, the NTSB released its final report, detailing its findings.
+It determined the probable cause of the accident to be a loose signal wire 1 in the ship's electrical control center's terminal block 381, which caused a circuit breaker to open that led to both blackouts on the night of the incident.
+The wire came loose because an improperly attached plastic label prevented its ferrule from being properly inserted into the terminal block's socket spring clamp.
+The NTSB found that the wire's unreliability could have been detected with available thermography equipment, and recommended that the vessel manager implement a safety management system that incorporates, among other things, routine thermal imaging.
+The NTSB also recommended that WAGO Corporation, which supplied the terminal blocks, as well as Hyundai Heavy Industries, which installed them, update their documentation to warn about improper label placement impeding wire insertion.

+The NTSB found that additional factors prevented the timely recovery of steering capability: